Review and sign transactions from a single secure screen with Ledger Flex™

 A hot wallet, sometimes known as a software wallet, is a piece of software you install on your smartphone or laptop.
 It is normally protected by a password set by you, ensuring that nobody can physically access the wallet via your device.

 So why exactly is a hot wallet known as “hot”?
-The defining feature of this type wallet is that it generates your seed phrase online, and subsequently stores your private keys online too.
+The defining feature of this type of wallet is that it generates your seed phrase online, and subsequently stores your private keys online too.

 Seed Phrase Generated Online